 New Bedford Whaling National Historical Park

-New Bedford is an adorable little seaside town that was considered the capital of the 19th century’s whaling industry.
-It is also full of other amazing history such as involvement in the Underground Railroad, immigrant history, and important commerce history.
+New Bedford is an adorable seaside town that was considered the capital of the 19th century’s whaling industry.
+It is also full of other history, too – the town was along the Underground Railroad and has a strong immigrant history, and important commerce history.

 Learn some of these stories at the New Bedford Whaling National Historical Park.